 To achieve the council's corporate aims, the Strategic Economic Framework (SEF) shows what the council will do, with partners, and what the potential outcomes will be over the next three years.
+It supports the priorities and activities in Your Future, Your Place - A vision for Aldershot and Farnborough and the Council Plan 2022 - 2025.

-The SEF builds upon the council's current understanding of the Borough's economy, the wider economic successes and infrastructure in the region and national priorities for recovery, investment and growth.
-It reflects Your Future, Your Place - A Vision for Aldershot and Farnborough and the Council's Business Plan 2022 - 2025.
+The SEF builds upon the council's current understanding of the Borough's economy, tested through consultation, and reflects national priorities for recovery, investment and growth recently outlined in the Levelling Up White Paper.